VinceECN/OSCILATE/README.md

 - Hard forcing of a Duffing oscillator
 - Subharmonic response of 2 coupled centrifugal pendulum modes

-# Additional functions
-`sympy_functions.py` contains additional functions that are not directly related to the MMS but which are used in `MMS.py`.

 # Outputs
 Results are returned as sympy expressions.
-They can be printed using $\LaTeX$ if the code is run in an appropriate interactive Window.
+They can be printed using $\LaTeX$ if the code is ran in an appropriate interactive Window.
 It is the case with VS Code's interactive Window or Spyder's IPython consol.

-Methods of `Steady_state` also allow to evaluate sympy results for given numerical values of system parameters and plot them.
+Methods of `Steady_state` also allow to evaluate sympy results for given numerical values of system parameters, hence generating and plot them.

 # Disclaimer
 This code is provided as-is and has been tested on a limited number of nonlinear systems.
 Other test cases might trigger bugs or unexpected behavior that I am not yet aware of.
 If you encounter any issues, find a bug, or have suggestions for improvements, please feel free to:
 - Open an issue on the GitHub repository (if applicable).
+- Propose a solution.
 - Contact me directly at [vincent.mahe@ec-nantes.fr].

 Your feedback is highly appreciated!